HtwoO/pelican-blog/content/computer/maya-plugin-development.rst

 1. Install vs2010 express.

-2. Confirm that there is no newer C++ redistribution/runtime than ones in WinSDK 7.1.
-If newer ones exists in the system, WinSDK 7.1 will fail when install.
+2. Confirm that there is no newer C++ redistribution/runtime than the ones in WinSDK 7.1.
+If newer ones exists in the system, WinSDK 7.1 will fail when installed.

-3. Confirm that there is no newer C++ redistribution/runtime than ones in WinSDK 7.1.
-If newer ones exists in the system, WinSDK 7.1 will fail when install.

-4. Install vs2010 sp1
+3. Install vs2010 sp1

-5. Install vs2010 patch `VC-Compiler-KB2519277`_ (1).
+4. Install vs2010 patch `VC-Compiler-KB2519277`_ (1).

 ::